Menu

 Why is it reported? #

 PHPStan determined that the result of the or expression is always false.
-Both the left side and the right side are always false, making the entire expression always false.
+Both comparisons evaluate to false for the narrowed type of $x, making the entire expression always false.
 This usually indicates dead code, a logic error, or a condition that has already been checked earlier in the control flow.

 The or keyword is the low-precedence version of ||.
 This identifier specifically covers the or keyword; for ||, see booleanOr.alwaysFalse.